 You don’t want to miss something significant when it comes to the division of property or child custody.
 This may put you in a bad position.
 You want to avoid mistakes that cost you big in the long run.

 This is especially true if your soon-to-be-ex hires a divorce lawyer.
 Even if you go to great lengths to educate yourself about laws and prepare, an attorney has been through this before.

 Related Reading: Jobs With the Highest Divorce Rate

 Benefits Of Representing Yourself

-Unless you have legal experience, however, representing yourself is a dicey proposition.
+Unless you have legal experience, however, representing yourself is also a dicey proposition.

-The easier, more straightforward your case, the better.
+The easier, more uncomplicated your case, the better.
 Self-representation works best in uncontested divorces, short marriages, and situations without any children and little or no shared property.

 It is possible to handle everything yourself even in more complex divorces.
 You can tackle the division of property and even child custody on your own.
 But the more there is to deal with, the trickier things become, and the more potential hazards you face.
 In these circumstances, hiring a divorce lawyer is likely your best option, especially if your spouse already has legal representation.

 Related Reading: We’ve Been Married 40 Years, Will This Divorce Get Complicated?